CS4080Team/CovidDataVisualization/README.md

 # CovidDataVisualization
 This python project is a visual demonstration of the spread of the Covid-19 pandemic over the time frame of Jan 22, 2020 to July 27, 2020.
 We decided to use python for its many libaries that are useful and easy to use for data science and visualization.
-This includes matplotlib for drawing the graphs, then numpy, pandas and statistics for mathematical operations, analyis and data manipulation.
+This includes matplotlib for drawing the graphs, then numpy, pandas and statistics for mathematical operations, analysis and data manipulation.

 ## Covid-19 dataset
 We used a dataset that can be found here https://www.kaggle.com/datasets/imdevskp/corona-virus-report from kaggle.com.